-Simply revolutionizing the way cancer cells are being detected during a cancer surgery
+Simply revolutionizing the way cancer cells are being detected before, during, and after a cancer surgery

 Seeing the unseen